Fitbit Sense Review

 Pros: Specialized fitness tracking features, good battery life

-Cons: Expensive, not our favorite touchscreen
+Cons: Pricey, not our favorite touchscreen

 Compare to Similar Products

 $160.99 at Amazon

 $287.99 at Amazon